MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

   *Figure 5.
 Window to build a synthetic sinusoïdal topography.*

-| Finally, you can check the topography you provided by clicking on “Show topography” (Figure 2).
-A new tab then appears on the right-hand side of the interface (Figure 6).
+| Finally, you can check your input topography by clicking on “Show topography” (Figure 2).
+A new tab appears on the right-hand side of the interface (Figure 6).
 This tab serves to visualize the topography and check your topography history as provided in the :ref:`Time-evolution-tab`.
-You are indeed able to visualize the evolution of the topography by grabbing and sliding the slide bar in “Set time evolution” (Figure 6).
+For this, simply by grab and drag the slide bar in “Set time evolution” (Figure 6).

 .. figure:: ../images/setTopography.png
     :scale: 30
     :align: center

     *Figure 6.
-"Topography" tab with the topography shown on the left-hand side, after clicking the "Show topogaphy" button.
+"Topography" tab with the topography shown on the right-hand side, after clicking the "Show topogaphy" button.
 The topography is loaded from a DEM from the Rhone valley in Switzerland.*

 .. _Time-evolution-tab: